guidance-ai/jsonschemabench/maskbench/README.md

+# MaskBench

 <p align="center">
     <img src="plots/hero.png" width="700"/>
 </p>

-# MaskBench

-While the paper and the top-level repo here are mainly concerned with end-to-end performance and accuracy of constrained generation with JSON Schema, this folder contains scripts and results of benchmarking of just the mask computation, without any involvement of an LLM.
+The primary focus of this repository is end-to-end performance and accuracy of JSON Schema-constrained generation.
+This folder, however, contains scripts and results dedicated to benchmarking mask computation in isolation, without involving an LLM.

-This lets us measure the performance of the mask computation in isolation, and also is more applicable to server-side scenarios, where large batch sizes are used.
+By isolating mask computation, this benchmark assesses its standalone performance, which is particularly relevant for server-side scenarios with large batch sizes.

+### Data Overview

+- **Data Folder (`data/`)**: Contains ~10k schemas, with 13k valid and 23k invalid instances (total: ~2M tokens).
+About 1.5k schemas lack tests.
-In particular, the `data/` folder contains one file per schema (around 10k), and in most of them (8.5k) there are valid and invalid schema instances that can be used for benchmarking and light-weight correctness testing.
+- **Schema Instances**: Each schema includes valid and invalid examples for benchmarking and correctness testing.
+See [Data Sources](#data-sources) for details on data generation.
-In total there is 13k valid and 23k invalid instances, which works out to about 2M tokens.
-See [below](#data-sources) for how these files were generated.

-Thus, `data/` contains about 10k schemas, 13k valid and 23k invalid instances, with 1.5k schemas having no tests, for a total of about 2M tokens.

-## Results
+## Benchmark Results

 <p align="center">
     <img src="plots/tbm.png" />